Electrolyzers and fuel cells rely on thin, engineered plates that do more than provide structure.

 What manufacturing processes are used for plates?

-Bipolar plates manufactured from metal faced a variety of choices in processing methods that could include stamping, hydroforming, or deep drawing.
+Bipolar plates manufactured from metal faced a variety of choices in processing methods that could include photochemical etching, stamping, hydroforming, or deep drawing.
 In contrast, photochemical etching offers precision and flexibility.

 How does a bipolar plate work?